gu-lseg/intro-to-programming/source/names.rst

 When the interpreter meets `input` it:

 1. prints the string message passed as an argument to `input`,
-2. Buffers any characters typed
+2. Buffers (stores) any characters typed
 3. On the enter returns the characters as a new String.

 Here the resultant string is assigned to the name `name`.